-Fatiha has four children, two born in Morocco and two in the United States.
-Her son Sami has Down Syndrome, as well as serious heart problems that require surgeries and other specialized care.
+Morocco and two in the United States.
+He serious heart problems that require surgeries and other specialized care.
 Fatiha had been targeted for deportation in 2007, but officials in the Bush administration (and, subsequently, the Obama administration) recognized her essential role in her family and allowed her to stay.